AJ-011/SubbiStyle/replit.md

 - ✅ Separated consumer and brand navigation (removed Brand Dashboard from consumer sidebar)
 - ✅ Updated primary color to deeper reddish-orange/terracotta for better branding
 - ✅ Changed active navigation state from gradient to solid background with white text
+- ✅ Added brand logo to sidebar and updated tagline to "Fashion with a Conscience"

 ## User Preferences
 - Minimize the number of files (collapse similar components)